enckse/dotonex/README.md

 * Centralized configuration file
 * As few open endpoints as possible on the radius server (only open ports 1812 and 1813 for radius)

-**These goals began with our usage of freeradius and continue to be vital to our operation**
+**These goals began with the usage of freeradius and continue to be vital to our operation**

 ## Proxy